-I built three SOF last year, all fuselage frame construction.
+Last year I built three SOF kayaks, all fuselage frame construction.

-Two Gentry KidYaks, and a 1931 Disko Bay, which I took the museum lines plan and lofted it full size.
+Two Gentry KidYaks, and a 1931 Disko Bay, for which I took the museum lines plan and lofted it full size.
 The kayaks have all worked well, but I want to build a proper steam bent framed one!
-I want thus one to be as light as possible, around 15kg.
+I want this one to be as light as possible, around 15kg.

 The local timber yard builds fence posts and other stuff.
 This generates a lot of oak offcuts, all fresh.
 I collected a few pieces for the coaming and timbers.